 Talent pulls the linea alba away from the coelomic cavity.

 Cut through the musculature [1].
-Pin all the flaps out of the way [2].
+Cut or Pin all the flaps out of the way [2].

 Shot of musculature being cut with scissors.

-Shot of flaps being pinned.
+Shot of flaps being Cut away

 Cut through the coracoid bones with the help of dissection scissors [1] and remove any excess tissue to gain better access to the heart [2].